elasticdeeplearning/edl/README.md

 <h2 align="center">Motivation</h2>

-Computing resources on the cloud such as [Amazon AWS](https://aws.amazon.com/cn/)、[Baidu Cloud](https://cloud.baidu.com/) have multi-tenancy.
-Deep learning model training and inference with elastic resources will be common on the cloud.
-We propose Elastic Deep Learning (EDL) that makes training and inference of deep learning models on the cloud easier and more efficient.
+Computing resources on cloud such as [Amazon AWS](https://aws.amazon.com/cn/)、[Baidu Cloud](https://cloud.baidu.com/) have multi-tenancy.
+Deep learning model training and inference with elastic resources will be common on cloud.
+We propose Elastic Deep Learning (EDL) that makes training and inference of deep learning models on cloud easier and more efficient.

 Now EDL is an incubation-stage project of the [LF AI Foundation](https://lfai.foundation).